RubixML/Server/README.md

 $server->serve($estimator);
 ```

-The server will stay running until the process is terminated.

-> **Note**: It is a good practice to use a process monitor such as [Supervisor](http://supervisord.org/) to start and autorestart the server in case there is a failure.

 ### REST Server
 A standalone Json over HTTP and secure HTTP server exposing a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) (Representational State Transfer) API.